Deltacloud Drivers

 $ deltacloudd -i ec2

 Some drivers also support the notion of a provider.
-Changing the provider makes it possible to use the same driver against different instances of a cloud, for example different regions in EC2 or different installations of RHEV-M. The possible range of values for the provider is driver-specific, and listed in the notes for each driver below.
+Changing the provider makes it possible to use the same driver against different instances of a cloud, for example different regions in EC2 or different installations of RHEV-M. The possible range of values for the provider is driver-specific, and it is listed in the notes for each driver below.

-1. Through the request headers X-Deltacloud-Driver and X-Deltacloud-Provider.
+The driver and provider can be selected through the request headers X-Deltacloud-Driver and X-Deltacloud-Provider.
 For example, including the headers X-Deltacloud-Driver: ec2 and X-Deltacloud-Provider: eu-west-1 ensures that a request will be serviced by the EC2 driver, and that the driver will use the eu-west-1 region in EC2.

 Driver functionality and Credentials